List of Fear Street books: A Fear Street Novel

-Six new Fear Street books were published from September 2014.
-"Give Me a K-I-L-L" was the last contracted novel, but R.L.
+Six new Fear Street books were published from September 2014 to April 2017.
+Give Me a K-I-L-L was the last contracted novel, but R.L.
 Stine confirmed via Twitter that more Fear Street books were planned.

 Return To Fear Street

-Harper Collins' HarperTEEN picked up the Fear Street series in 2018 with "Return to Fear Street."
+HarperCollins' HarperTEEN picked up the Fear Street series in 2018 with "Return to Fear Street."
 The first novel in this series, "You May Now Kill The Bride" was released on July 24, 2018.
 This new series is released in paperback and also brings a return to the retro "pulp" style book covers.